 We sell pasture-raised, heritage Old Spot pork and pasture-raised broiler chicken at several farmers markets throughout the year.
-We use non-GMO feed that contains no corn and no soy and we “harvest” the animals humanely and with reputable local butchers.
+We use locally-sourced, non-GMO feed that contains no corn and no soy and we “harvest” the animals humanely and with reputable local butchers.
 See here for more information on how we raise meat animals naturally and humanely on pasture.
 You can find us at several farmers markets throughout the season or order in bulk to receive a discount.

 Farmers Markets and CSA Pickups

 Thus far in 2019 we are scheduled at least once a month at the following markets:

 Buying in Bulk

 Our Chicken CSA is currently closed to new subscribers.
 In 2020 we will be offering CSA shares for chicken, pork, or both.
 Please subscribe to our email newsletter to be notified of relevant details when we begin accepting CSA subscriptions again for 2020.

 If you would like to get a half share of a pig (or more) to fill your freezer at a substantial discount to our retail market prices, let us know that you would like to be on the list for the next available half pig share.
 We have a very limited number of shares left in pigs finishing in early Spring 2020.
 Details are below.

 Our subscriptions are closed for this year.
 Sign up for our email newsletter to find out pricing and pickup locations and when you can subscribe for 2020.

 A Community Supported Agriculture (CSA) program helps farmers promise to provide you with great food by your pledge of support.
 By signing up for a subscription instead of buying at a farmers market, you help us plan for all the costs and effort involved in raising healthy meat for you.
 That helps us save time and money and, in turn, we can provide you meat at a discount to our market prices.